 It doesn’t matter if they’re famous, if they’re a celebrity, or if they’re the CEO of a Fortune 500 company.
 They’re just people.
 Their spouse is probably mad at them.
 Their kids are annoyed with them.
 They’re just people.

 So take them off that pedestal and see them as peers, as opposed to special people who are somehow above you.
-This is a really important distinction if you want to learn how to be a better salesperson.
+This is a really important distinction if you want to learn how to be a better salesperson on a sales call.
 If you think that your prospect is inherently superior to you, you’re going to be selling from a place of massive weakness.

 Salespeople often have the inclination to talk about their company or themselves with some fancy sales pitch.
 But the reality is that your prospects don’t care about any of that.
 All they care about is themselves.

 The more you gear the sales conversation toward the prospect, their organization, and their challenges, the more likely they are to see value in the conversation.

-One of the keys to becoming a better salesperson is simply realizing that prospects don’t care about you.
+One of the keys to becoming a great salesperson is simply realizing that prospects don’t care about you.
 They don’t care about your company.
 All they care about is themselves, and solving the very common challenges that are right in front of them.
 So drop that sales pitch altogether.

 Salespeople tend to go on and on and on…giving a lengthy sales pitch at the start of the sales conversation.
 They try to persuade the prospect to buy their offering right out the gate.
 But your prospects don’t want to be pitched, and they definitely don’t want to sit and listen to your pitch for 15, 20, 30 minutes.
 What they want to do is talk.

-Believe it or not, prospects actually want to share what’s going on in their world.
+Believe it or not, protential customers actually want to share what’s going on in their world.
 They want to share what’s most important to them.
 So the more you can get them talking, early on, the better off you’re going to be.
 Effective salespeople must nail this skill.

-If you want to learn how to be a better salesperson, talking less is a great place to begin.
+If you want to learn how to be a better salesman or saleswoman, talking less is a great place to begin.
 If you start every sales conversation by giving a monologue, prospects will be turned off and they’ll shut down.